xavV/xiaomi/README.md

-# xiaomi wifi plug & air purifier integration
+# xiaomi wifi plug

-Initial integration of Xiaomi wifi plug and air purifier.
+Initial integration of Xiaomi wifi plug.

 Thanks to [Rytilahti](https://github.com/rytilahti/python-mirobo) for all the work.

 # Features
-* Basic functionality, including starting, stopping
-* Aqi, temperature, humidity.

-# Current issues
-When 2 or more devices are connected in HASS, it leads to a checksum error
+* Basic functionality: on, off & current state